 Anatomy & Massage: Brian Bucchiarelli, Therdchai Chumphoopong (mac), Stacy Kinirons.

 Spirituality: Melissa Halsey, Joseph Aldo, Carole Harbard.

-My training in massage therapy is diverse and includes an apprenticeship in Swedish Massage and Jin Shin Do with Brian Bucchiarelli, LMT; Reiki Master Certification; Cranial Sacral Therapy from the Upledger Institute; Thai Massage with Therdchai Chumphoopong in Chiang Mai, Thailand; and Shiatsu and Acupressure Certification at the McKinnon Institute.
+My training in massage therapy includes an apprenticeship in Swedish Massage and Jin Shin Do with Brian Bucchiarelli, LMT; Reiki Master Certification with Carole Harbard; Cranial Sacral Therapy from the Upledger Institute; Thai Massage with Therdchai Chumphoopong in Chiang Mai, Thailand; and Shiatsu and Acupressure Certification at the McKinnon Institute.
 I am a Licensed Massage Therapist (LMT) in the City of Oakland.

-My background in dance (modern, jazz, contact improvisation and ballroom dance) informs my work as a yoga instructor and massage therapist.
+My background in dance (modern, jazz, contact improvisation and ballroom) informs my work.

-My life is enriched enormously by my husband, Steven, and our schnoodle, Sophie.
+My life is enriched enormously by my husband, Steven, and our labradoodle, Ellie.